ld269440877/workspace/Data_Analysis/python3_notebook/py3-面向过程编程.md

  |  __subclasshook__(C) from abc.ABCMeta
  |      Abstract classes can override this to customize issubclass().
  |
- |      This is invoked early on by abc.ABCMeta.__subclasscheck__().
+ |      This is invoked(调用) early on by abc.ABCMeta.__subclasscheck__().
  |      It should return True, False or NotImplemented.
-If it returns
+		#如果返回NotImplemented，则使用常规算法。
- |      NotImplemented, the normal algorithm is used.
-Otherwise, it
+ |		If it returns NotImplemented, the normal algorithm is used.
- |      overrides the normal algorithm (and the outcome is cached).
+ |      Otherwise, it overrides the normal algorithm (and the outcome is cached).
+ |
  |
  |  ----------------------------------------------------------------------
  |  Data and other attributes defined here: